CRUKorg/cruk-react-components/src/components/AddressLookup/README.md

 You will need a Loqate api key, the examples below use "MG17-ZD93-FF33-KF13" our development key.

+This component is generally only used for country codes including "GBR", "GGY", "IMN", "JEY".
+An example of this behavior is included bellow.

 ### Try it out

 ```.jsx